 Some automatically associate using a VPN or trying to keep your activity private with nefarious purposes.
 That’s certainly not the case for a large majority of users.
 The reason why most people use a VPN is actually simply because of the peace of mind it offers.

-The obvious security and privacy advantages of a VPN come when you’re connected to a public Wi-Fi network.
-Depending on where you are, Wi-Fi could be widely available at coffee shops, restaurants, bars, and on school campuses.
+The obvious security and privacy advantages of a VPN come when connected to a public Wi-Fi network.
+Wi-Fi could be widely available at coffee shops, restaurants, bars, and school campuses, depending on where you are.
 There’s no way to know what kind of security is available on these networks, though.
 Some can even use these public connections to snoop and steal your data.
 As a rule of thumb, never do anything like online banking when connected to such networks without a VPN.

 All your data is encrypted when using a VPN, so that’s a security plus as well.
 Some services even offer extra security features like protection from malware, among others.